-Glacial Drumlin State Trail is a 52 mile heavily trafficked point-to-point trail located near Cottage Grove, WI that features a lake and is rated as moderate.
+Glacial Drumlin State Trail is a 52 mile heavily trafficked point-to-point trail located near Cottage Grove, Wisconsin that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash